 National policy allows educational instruction in a native language according to a school's preference.
 All assessments to measure academic achievement, however, are given in English.
-Therefore, a student might come from a home where only English is spoken and be able to communicate fluently in conversational English; however, that same student might not have mastered the more formal written, auditory, and visual language requirements of academic English.
+Therefore, a student might come from a home where only

+English is spoken and be able to communicate fluently in conversational English; however, that same student might not have mastered the more formal written, auditory, and visual language requirements of academic English.
 Even a highly intelligent student might still struggle in an educational setting if unable to clearly express ideas in the more formal context of academic English.
 The English language learner (ELL) assessment test has sections in reading, writing, speaking, and listening comprehension that help educators identify students who have mastered conversational but not academic English or terminology used in the STEM programs.

 All states require some type of ELL assessment that ranges from simply asking parents to identify the primary language spoken in the home to a formal test administered to all students.
-We found that Flandreau Indian School officials had administered W-APT, the placement test used by South Dakota to identify ELL students.
-As a result, ELL students were properly identified and should have received the additional support necessary to help them achieve academically.
-School officials reported that this past year the test identified that 108 of their 210 students were ELL.
+The parents of new CCS students are asked if their children speak a language other than English in the home.
+Should they provide a positive response, the student is then given the W-APT, placement test.
+During our follow-up site visit, CCS officials told us they had tested students' English language proficiency.
+As a result, ELL students had been identified and received the additional support necessary to help them achieve academically.